 Relationships are filled with highs and lows.
 One of the most tangible aspects of any relationship is communication.
-It’s not tangible in the physical sense but in an emotional one.
+It’s not tangible in the physical sense but an emotional one.

 What happens in a relationship when partners have different expectations?
 It’s simple: they compromise and attempt to make it work, right?
 Unfortunately, it’s not always that simple.
 There are many instances where partners strive for different things in a relationship.
-Differences are a part of what makes many relationships work, but not all of them succeed at doing so.
+Differences are a part of what makes many relationships work, but not all succeed at doing so.

 The approach to the conversation about kids is a fragile one that some couples avoid for as long as possible.
 It’s an important talk to have and should be addressed before the relationship advances too far.
 Regardless of its importance, many people skate around the topic, and it’s usually because they’re uncertain that their partner feels the same as they do about bringing children into the relationship.
-This is a topic that should be discussed, as it reveals what each partner wants from the relationship regarding children.
+This topic should be discussed, as it reveals what each partner wants from the relationship regarding children.

 It can be antagonizing to realize that there is a major disagreement in such a huge life decision.
-However, what happens if you eventually see that you simply can’t reach a mutual agreement about having children?
+However, what happens if you eventually see that you can’t reach a mutual agreement about having children?
 She wants children/he doesn’t but can the relationship work?

 Consider the following: